simonrdavies/NapierOne/README.md

 ***B - W3Techs*** The website (http://w3techs.com/technologies/overview/) provides information about the usage of various types of technologies on the web.
 Statistics relating to the most popular images types were gathered from here.

 ***C - Search Engine Statistics*** Searches were performed for more than 100 different candidate file types.
 Search trends and statistics were also analysed and recorded in an attempt to identify the popularity of the file type.
-Although Google only index certain file types~\cite{Google2015}, their justification for doing so could also be considered a reason to include these files types in the data set.
+Although Google only index certain file types (https:// support.google.com/webmasters/answer/35287?hl=en), their justification for doing so could also be considered a reason to include these files types in the data set.

 ***D - File Preservation*** There exists research into the investigation of digital data preservation.
 One aspect of this research is to identify popular file formats.
-The findings from this research~\cite{dpconline,libraryofcongress,smithsonian,Jackson2012,Ryan2014} were also taken into account, as this research identifies certain files as being important and have the potential for remaining in active use for the foreseeable future.
+The findings from this research were also taken into account, as this research identifies certain files as being important and have the potential for remaining in active use for the foreseeable future.

-***E - MIME Type Statistics*** A MIME type~\cite{Freed1996,Freed2013} is a standard label used to indicate the nature and format of a document, file, or assortment of bytes.
+***E - MIME Type Statistics*** A MIME type (https://www.doi.org/10.17487/RFC2046 https://www.doi.org/10.17487/RFC6838) is a standard label used to indicate the nature and format of a document, file, or assortment of bytes.
 It is mainly used in Internet-based technology so that software can know how to handle the data.
 It serves the same purpose on the Internet that file extensions do on Microsoft Windows.
 When crawling the internet, these labels may be recorded and the frequency of them can be used to identify the popularity of file formats.
-Statistics have thus been gained from the WayBackMachine~\cite{wayback} and for WebCrawler~\cite{CommonCrawl2021}, who record and publish monthly statistics on MIME types that are encountered.
+Statistics have thus been gained from the WayBackMachine (https://archive.org/web/) and for WebCrawler (https:
+//commoncrawl.github.io/cc-crawl-statistics/plots/mimetypes), who record and publish monthly statistics on MIME types that are encountered.

-***F - fileinfo.com*** This website~\cite{fileinfo} performs research into file types and regularly publishes ranked lists of popular file types.
+***F - fileinfo.com*** This website (: https://fileinfo.com/) performs research into file types and regularly publishes ranked lists of popular file types.
 These popularity lists are calculated from both the requests that the website receives and general web traffic analysis.

 ***G - Ransomware Targets*** One of the anticipated initial applications of this data set will be in the field of ransomware research.
 For the data set to be useful in this research, it should contain a good selection of file types that are regularly targeted by ransomware~\cite{Al-rimy2018,Jung2018,Kharraz2016}, typical examples of which being DOCX and XLSX.
 This additional criterion did not impact the main goal of listing common file types as these file types appear in multiple lists.